MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/registry.md

 ---
-title: "Use a registry command to install Office Insider on Windows devices" ms.author: danbrown
+title: "Use a registry command to install Microsoft 365 Insider on Windows devices" ms.author: danbrown
 author: DHB-MSFT
 manager: dougeby